pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-connext.md

 [Connext](https://www.connext.network/) is a modular protocol for securely passing funds and data between chains.

-In this guide, we'll walk you through how to bridge MATIC from Polygon over to Linea!
+In this guide, we'll walk you through how to bridge MATIC from Polygon over to PepeSync!

-Before you begin, ensure your wallet is [configured to use Linea](/use-mainnet/set-up-your-wallet.mdx).
+Before you begin, ensure your wallet is [configured to use PepeSync](/use-mainnet/set-up-your-wallet.mdx).

 ## Add Polygon Mumbai to your wallet